Meet the Lab

 Graduate students

 Irmak Hacımusaoğlu M.Sc. is a Ph.D. student at Tilburg University and a doodle artist.
 She holds a MSc degree in Cognitive Neuropsychology (Research) from the Vrije Universiteit Amsterdam (2019).
-Her master’s research combined behavioral and electrophysiological (EEG) approaches.
-She worked with Prof. Dr. Martijn Meeter in her thesis about false memory generations in educational settings.
-Before that, she received her BA in Psychology (magna cum laude) with a specialization in Brain & Cognitive Sciences from Koç University, 2017.
-Her primary research interests include cultural memories, cognitive aspects of visual narratives (e.g., mimicry and the visual language), event cognition, and the cognition of drawing.
+Her master’s research combined behavioral and electrophysiological (EEG) approaches about false memory generations in educational settings.
+She received her BA in Psychology (magna cum laude) with a specialization in Brain & Cognitive Sciences from Koç University, 2017.
+Her primary research in the TINTIN Project relates to motion events and space-time relationships.
 She is fascinated by the intersect between neuroscience and humanities and has become a member of NeuroGenderings Network.
 (Twitter)

 Bien Klomberg M.Sc. is a Ph.D. student at Tilburg University, excited to combine her lifelong love for stories and linguistics with an equally long passion for drawing and comics.
-During her bachelor at University College Roosevelt, Middelburg, she studied stylistics, rhetorics, literature, and cognitive linguistics, with figurative language and point of view as special interests, leading her to co-author the book Picturing Fiction through Embodied Cognition (Routledge, 2022).
+Her bachelors at University College Roosevelt, Middelburg focused on stylistics, rhetorics, literature, and cognitive linguistics, with figurative language and point of view as special interests, leading her to co-author the book Picturing Fiction through Embodied Cognition (Routledge, 2022).
 Her masters in Communication and Cognition at Tilburg University focused on inferencing techniques in visual narratives.
 Her PhD is focusing on (dis)continuity in visual narrative sequencing, particularly in mappings across domains.
 She enjoys mixing craft with science, still draws, and loves stories in written form as well as Netflix series.
 (Website)

 Lenneke Lichtenberg is a Research Master student studying Linguistics and Communication Sciences at Tilburg University.
 She is interested in the processing of information across different modalities in neurocognition.
 During her bachelor Communication and Information Sciences, she specialized in Cognition and Communication.
 Her honors bachelor’s thesis focused on the processing of visual morphology of upfixes, focusing on their literal and symbolic/metaphoric meanings.
 She plans to learn more about EEG research and conduct EEG experiments in the future.
 After her Research Master’s, she hopes to pursue a PhD in (Neuro)Cognition and Communication sciences.
 (Twitter)